moderntribe/moose/docs/composer.md

 * `composer create-auth` - Create or update the auth.json file for Composer via 1Password CLI.
 (Cannot be run within a Lando container.)
-* `composer copy-local-configs` - Creates the `local-config.php` and `local-config.json` files from the respective
+* `composer create-local-configs` - Creates the `local-config.php` and `local-config.json` files as needed for the project.
-  sample file.
 * `composer install-wordpress` - Runs the WP CLI command to download and install WordPress core.
 To change the WordPress version, update the `--version` value for this script.
 * `composer phpcs` - Run PHPCS on the project.